NERC-CEH/rse_group/team/100_days.md

 ## Who we are

-* Background to ourselves
 * A group of people with various academic and software engineering backgrounds
-* MJB - Weather-gazer, occasional dancer, photographer, reader, human: https://mattjbr123.github.io/ (I've gone for the 'who I am when I'm not working' approach to start with!)
+* MJB - Weather-gazer, occasional dancer, photographer, reader, human: https://mattjbr123.github.io/ _(I've gone for the 'who I am when I'm not working' approach to start with!)_
+* JW - Mapper, hacker, choreographer, fitness instructor: https://github.com/metazool/
+* MC - Pool player, TBD
+* RL - Scout leader, TBD
+* AGS - TBD
+* JMR - TBD

 ## Where we are

-* Background to UKCEH
-* The "UK Centre for Ecology and Hydrology": Not-for-profit independent Research Org.
+* The "UK Centre for Ecology and Hydrology"
+* Not-for-profit independent Research Org.
-* Focused on floods, droughts, biodiversity, pollution research, which involves lots of modelling!
+* Focused on floods, droughts, biodiversity, pollution research
+* Lots of environmental monitoring and modelling!
-* Spread across 4 offices: Wallingford, Lancaster, Bangor, Edinburgh
+* Across 4 sites: Wallingford, Lancaster, Bangor, Edinburgh

 ## Why we're here

-* Aspirational vision from the governance docs
 * Generally: To help/guide/shape good software engineering practice in an academic setting
 * Specifically: Provide expertise to specific projects in the most appropriate way
+* Modelling, monitoring, data science and underlying Digital Research Infrastructure
+* Working on reusable components across different areas of environmental research

 ## What we're aiming for

-* A bit about banner projects like NC-UK and FDRI
 * To not be seen as a "resource" or "pool", but as humans who can help
 * To make it easier for scientists to "make good decisions"/adopt good practices in projects heavily involving software/code
-* To shape the digital infrastructure being built as part of FDRI.
-The FDRI project aims to ease the process of finding and analysing hydrological data of clear provenance, so closely aligned with us
+* To shape the future national-scale digital infrastructure UKCEH is building
+* Floods and Droughts Resilience Infrastructure (find and reuse hydrological data)
+* National Capability UK (share, link and reuse environmental monitoring data)

 ## Roles and functions